 Discussions will take place in our classrooms throughout the year about the impact of digital footprints and how a positive attitude towards using technology supports collaboration, learning and productivity.
 Camera and/or video functions on mobile devices are not permitted for use on school property without clear permission from the principal or teacher.
-Infractions will be dealt with as student discipline, under Caring and Safe Schools Policy and its related procedures.At no time may electronic devices be used in washrooms or changerooms.
+Infractions will be dealt with as student discipline, under Caring and Safe Schools Policy and its related procedures.
+At no time may electronic devices be used in washrooms or changerooms.

-Check with the school's main office to find out if students may bring electronic devices into the classroom and use them in school.
 Students are responsible for the care and security of their personal devices.
 The school is not responsible for any damage, loss or theft.
 There are exceptions for students who need specific devices as per their Individual Education Plan, such as voice recorders and other mobile technology.
 Board staff manage the use of these tools.